krisswiltshire30/syne/README.md

 It takes an audio input and converts the data into readable numbers, which can be used to effect the many parameters of 3D objects.

 After that, the possibilities are endless.
+## Tech stack
+- Karma
+- ESlint
+- THREE.js
+- Node.js
+- DAT.gui
+- Heroku
+- Travis CI
+- Web Audio API
+- Javascript
+- HTML
+- CSS

 ## Installation instructions